NOTICE : Dec. 26 and Jan. 2 - Holiday office closures. Click for details.

 When and where are the applications due?

 Applications are due by March 6 and students may apply to as many positions as they feel qualified.
 See the individual posts for application information.
 Please also send a copy of the application form only to Leslie Schuster, Interim Dean of Graduate Studies, firstname.lastname@example.org.
 Each program or department has its own schedule for interviewing, but most will make their appointments by July 1.

 What is the expected academic load?

-Students holding appointments as graduate and teaching assistants must take a minimum of six credits each semester and may not register for more than nine credits without prior written permission from the appropriate Academic Dean.
+Students holding appointments as graduate and teaching assistants must carry a minimum of six credits each semester and may not register for more than nine credits without prior written permission from the appropriate Academic Dean.
 The acceptance of an assistantship assumes full-time commitment to academic activities.

 What do these positions involve?

 The full-time GA or TA will work 20 hours per week and the half-time GA’s will work 10 hours per week during the fall and spring semester when classes are in session.
 The duties and responsibilities vary according to the program or office but may include providing assistance to RIC students (Disability Services, OASIS, Veteran’s Resource Center), engaging in research and data collection or preparing for and supervising laboratory sections.